 Dividends received by a holding corporation from a subsidiary corporation are excluded from income.
+Estimated FY 2020 Tax Expenditure: Information not available

 Growth and Prosperity Area Exemption - Mississippi Code of 1972 (Supp.), § 57-80-3 and § 57-80-5

 Income generated by a new or expanded business enterprise in a GAP Area is exempt from income tax for a period of ten years.